Does this test have other names?

 The blood disorders are genetic.
 Because of this, you may need this test if you have

-a family history of 1 of these diseases.
+a family history of one of these diseases.

 What other tests might I have along with this test?